luthor112/steam-taskbar-progress/README.md

     - This functionality is only supported on Windows
 - Shutdown or run a command when a download completes
     - Right click the download indicator to use
+- Start or stop all downloads
+    - Right click the download indicator to use

 ## Configuration
 - `<STEAM>\plugins\steam-librarian\config.json`